How to ensure a potential client is a good fit

 - What are they looking for in a bookkeeping/accounting/advisory/coaching relationship?

 - Who else is on their team?

 *Special story #1 – When asking who is on the client’s team, we like to use the analogy that they are the coach of the soccer team, and we are one of the players on the field playing for them to win.
 It is our job to empower them to lead their business and their team, and part of that includes knowing who else we are playing with.
-As a bookkeeping firm, we need to know if they have tax preparer, financial advisor, business coach, and so many more important roles.
+As a strategy consulting firm, we need to know if they have tax preparer, financial advisor, business coach, bookkeeper and so many more important roles.
 Do they have a key employee that we may be working with closely?
-This way, we can "pass the ball" to the appropriate person when the need arises, or see when they have a hole in their defense and recommend a colleague who can help.
+This way, we can “pass the ball” to the appropriate person when the need arises, or see when they have a hole in their defense and recommend a colleague who can help.

-Go through the Resources Folder
+Go through the resources folder

 We begin with a “Who’s on Your Team” worksheet and then share the items below.
 (When meeting with a client remotely, we make sure to send them these forms as attachments in advance.)